in London and online

 We will agree a time convenient for both of us and will be meeting at this time each week.

-*I hold a few reduced-fee spaces for individuals who may otherwise not afford therapy.
+I hold a few reduced fee spaces for individuals who may otherwise not afford therapy.
+If you are interested in a reduced fee – please enquire.